splch/slc.is/posts/quantumVersusAvalancheBreakdownRandomness.md

 - 18/18 of the "Random Excursions Variant" tests passed both the analyses.

-- The "Serial" (first) test FAILED both the analyses.
+- The "Serial" (first) test FAILED the proportion analysis.
-  The "Serial" (second) test FAILED both the analyses.
+  The "Serial" (second) test FAILED the proportion analysis.

 - The "Linear Complexity" test passed both the analyses.

+---

+The missing tests (if any) were whether disabled manually by the user or disabled at run time due to input size requirements not satisfied by this run.

 </details>